About the role

 The Provost has general oversight of the University's academic staff with the aim of recruiting and retaining staff of the highest distinction in teaching and research, and ensuring continuous improvement in performance.

 The Provost’s portfolio also includes a range of professional service units and University centres.
-These include Museum and Cultural Engagement, the Planning and Information Office, the Summer and Winter schools, and the Library.
+These include Museum and Cultural Engagement, the Institutional Analytics and Planning, the Summer and Winter schools, and the Library.
 The Provost is also responsible for the China Studies Centre, the John Grill Centre for Project Leadership, the Sydney Southeast Asia Centre and the Centre for Continuing Education.

 Professor Stephen Garton